Notes from São Paulo’s LGBT Pride Parade

 And, while evangelical and LGBT social movements battle over the pragmatics of religion in public, the very mechanisms of the state carry traces of religious identity.
 Take, for example, the annual date on which the Pride Parade occurs.
 When it originally started in 1997, São Paulo’s gay pride involved a group of a few hundred gay, lesbian, and travesti activists blocking traffic on June 28, the anniversary of the 1969 Stonewall uprising in New York.
 As a result of the rapid expansion of Pride over the next decade, the date of the parade was moved from the Saturday closest to June 28 to the federal holiday of Corpus Christi.
 Holding the event during Corpus Christi allows for businesses to shut down and middle class Brazilians to travel to São Paulo as four million participants take to the streets of the downtown area.
 The change in date has helped São Paulo LGBT Pride to become the city’s second most lucrative tourist event, while its being held during a religious and federal holiday has gone virtually unnoticed by event goers.

 Finally, the antagonism between sexual minority movements and religious movements in Brazilian public culture is undercut by the heterogeneity of the Pride crowd itself.
-Evangelical, Pentacostal, and charismatic Catholic church groups are part of the tapestry of Pride’s over two million participants.
+Evangelical, Pentacostal, and charismatic Catholic church groups are part of the tapestry of Pride’s participants.
 At Pride 2017’s adjoining vendors’ fair, at least six churches rented space, some of them also circulating through the crowd with affirmative pamphlets, inviting fair goers to their services.
 None of the church representatives I talked to described a difference between this year’s secular theme and past Pride events.
 Indeed, by actively not participating in the aspect of Pride that directly targeted the government and public sphere, church groups might have practiced their own secular separation of religion and state.

 The common narrative of LGBT versus Evangelical antagonism sits uneasily atop these lived secularisms that emerge in visceral, oppositional, and even religious modes.
 The ethnography of secularism as political demand requires attention to its disjunctive relation of lived secularism as well as its historical context and multiple framings by competing social actors.